Is the Keynes Investment Multiplier Actually a Divider?

 Economists have unknowingly justified the investment multiplier by referring to investment in the service sector.
 Multiplication of employment, investment, and GDP is not unique in this sector and does not need new government or other new spending to create a multiplier.

 As an example, suppose a wage earner does not purchase a consumer good or commodity from his/her wages but purchases a service, such as medical.
 The doctor is employed, and the service is registered in the GDP statistics.
 The doctor goes to a lawyer for advice.
 The lawyer is now employed, and the service is registered in the GDP statistics.
 The lawyer goes to a cabinetmaker to purchase custom furniture, the cabinetmaker is now employed, and the service is registered in the GDP statistics.
 The cabinetmaker finally purchases the unsold goods in the domestic economy.
 Plenty of apparent multiplication of investment and employment without government spending and creation of new money.

-This is the service industry's normal functioning and how its efforts are recorded in the employment and GDP statistics, which is why some economist sense that including them in the GDP can over inflate the appearance of the economy.
+This is how the service industry normally functions and how its efforts are recorded in the employment and GDP statistics, which is why some economist sense that including them in the GDP can inflate the appearance of the economy.
 A rapid exchange of money can occur in the service sector and give the appearance of an investment multiplier without government spending or increases in the money supply.
 The same process cannot occur in the manufacturing industry, where Keynes intended to apply his investment multiplier.

 Keynes Hypothetical System